Skill and Fitness Levels Explained

 - You are competent at riding undulating trails with moderate climbs and descents on both double and singletrack, but tend to get off and walk technical singletrack sections

-- You ride approx. four times per month throughout your biking season
+- You mountain bike approximately once a week throughout your biking season

 - You are generally comfortable riding most types of terrain in different conditions: singletrack, double track, muddy, dry, loose, bedrock…

 - You can brake, use gears and corner instinctively